Isabella and Dr. Edwin Liu

 Celiac disease is the most frustrating issue for her because she can’t eat what she wants and it can be tough to stick to a gluten-free diet.

-Claudia describes her daughter as sweet, smart, artsy, perceptive and bubbly.
-She is a very well-spoken, confident 15-year-old with big plans for the future.
+Isabella is a well-spoken, confident 15-year-old with big plans for the future.
 She wants to be a fashion buyer and travel the world bringing back styles from China, France, Italy and beyond.